MicrosoftDocs/azure-devops-docs/docs/boards/boards/add-columns.md

 4. To change the column order, drag the column tab to the position you want.

 5. To delete a column, first make sure that the column doesn't contain any work items.
 If it does, move the items to another column.
-Then, open **Settings**, choose **Columns**, and choose the  :::image type="icon" source="../../media/icons/actions-icon.png" border="false":::  actions icon from the column tab and select **Remove** from the menu.
+Then, open **Settings**, select **Columns**, and select the :::image type="icon" source="../../media/icons/actions-icon.png" border="false"::: actions icon from the column tab and select **Remove** from the menu.

 	> [!div class="mx-imgBorder"]
 	> ![Settings dialog, Columns tab, open Column tab menu, remove column](media/columns/remove-column.png)